jim60105/ai-talks-content/Container/dockerfile-build-output-benefits.md

 {% end %}

 {% chat(speaker="jim") %}
-explain what is the befinit of building project in dockerfile and --output the complied files
+explain what is the benefit of building project in dockerfile and --output the complied files
 {% end %}

 {% chat(speaker="felo") %}